Rookout/tutorial-java/README.md

 - Open the file `src/main/java/com/rookout/tutorial/TodoController.java`
-- Add a default (Dump Frame) rule to the `addTodo` function clicking next the the line number in the file viewer
+- Add a default (Dump Frame) rule to the `addTodo` function by clicking next the the line number in the file viewer
 - Looking at the right-hand pane **Rules**, you will see the rule and the line number where you added it - it should be GREEN.
     - If this is not the case, [click here](#rule-common-issues) to see how to fix that
-- Go the the app page [http://localhost:8080/](http://localhost:8080/) and add try to add a task to the todo list
+- Go the the app page - [http://localhost:8080/](http://localhost:8080/) and add try to add a task to the todo list
-- Check the bottom pane **Messages** and you'll see the dumpframe you just added, it was triggered by the handler of the web page when you accessed it
+- Check the bottom pane **Messages** and you'll see the dumpframe you just added- it was triggered by the handler of the web page when you accessed it!

 ## Rule Common Issues